By GARRET JAROS/YachatsNews

 Shortly after that post, neighbors called 9-1-1 to report the sound of gunshots.

-Beyond the bullet holes — seven or more through Morris’ front window — along with the glass shattered from the top of her storm door, her house seemed eerily serine Monday.
+Beyond the bullet holes — seven or more through Morris’ front window — along with the glass shattered from the top of her storm door, her house seemed eerily serene Monday.
 Several empty wrappers from compression bandages were strewn on the lawn.
 A couple spots of blood stained the cement near the front door.
 A runaway strip of yellow police tape lay in a neighbor’s yard.

 A neighbor, who asked not to be named, described how events unfolded Sunday night on Rolph Court.
 He was at work in Newport when his girlfriend called from their home next door.
 He in turned called the sheriff’s office.
 While he was on the phone with them, there were five more shots, he told YachatsNews.